VeronicaPim/VeronicaPim/README.md

 I am an incoming PhD student at ... (stay tuned 👀)

-I care about minority representation in software engineering, specifically focusing on women in people with disabilities.
+I care about minority representation in software engineering, specifically focusing on women and people with disabilities.
 I mainly work on accessibility research, but I'm also interested in:

 - 🤖🚗 anything autonomous
 - 🌏🍃 environmental conservation